Why It's Important To Show Affection to Our Children - Baby Chick

 Why Affection Is Important for Our Kids

-Over the past 10 years, research has proven time and time again that parental affection toward our children significantly affects their future happiness and health.
-In 2011, Duke University Medical School researchers found that infants with affectionate and attentive parents grew into happier, more resilient, and less anxious adults.1
+Over the past decade, research has consistently shown that parental affection toward children has a significant impact on their future happiness and well-being.
+In 2011, researchers at Duke University Medical School found that infants with affectionate and attentive parents tended to grow into happier, more resilient, and less anxious adults.1

-This study began when the babies were just 8 months old, assessing their mother’s affection and physical touch.
+This study began when the babies were just 8 months old, assessing their mothers’ affection and physical touch.
 They were tested and rated on a scale to measure affection and attention levels.
-The participants returned to the study in their 30s and were interviewed about their emotional health.
+The participants, who had returned to the study in their 30s, were interviewed about their emotional health.
 The adults whose mothers showed “extravagant” or “caressing” affection were much less likely to feel stressed and anxious than the others.
 This is most likely due to the production of oxytocin in the earlier stages of life.1

 Early Bonding Matters